yduf/yduf.github.io/_posts/2020-09-20-sql-duckdb.md

 ### see also
 - [Duck-UI – Browser-Based SQL IDE for DuckDB ](https://news.ycombinator.com/item?id=45633453)
+	- there is an embeded one in [duckdb](https://news.ycombinator.com/item?id=45633548)
 - [	A sharded DuckDB on 63 nodes runs 1T row aggregation challenge in 5 sec](https://news.ycombinator.com/item?id=45694122)